-- The manuscript has been written and formatted based on the journal requirements and style (including references) set out in this guidelines.
+- The manuscript has been written and formatted based on the journal requirements and style (including references) set out in Author Guidelines.

 - For studies or experiments involving humans, animals and cell lines, relevant reporting guidelines have been followed (see specific policies here).

-- All authors have contributed substantially to this work and consented to submit the paper to Data Intelligence and Informatics Practice, and to the best of authors' knowledge, the entire research and paper writing process were carried out in adherence to the highest academic conduct standards and research ethics codes.
+- All authors have contributed substantially to this work and consented to submit the paper to Industrial and Domestic Waste Management and to the best of authors' knowledge, the entire research and paper writing process were carried out in adherence to the highest academic conduct standards and research ethics codes.

 - The conflicts or competing interests with any financial body or funding agency that might influence the results or interpretation of their submitted works has been declared as "conflict of interest statement" in the cover letter.